Le-Technologue/42-Cub3D/README.md

 A lesson in craftiness, sobriety and optimisation... also Doom was my first video game so it was exciting to get a peek under its hood !

 ## Technique ~
-Vectorial 2D raycasting, as featured in lodev's ubiquital reference on the subject (https://lodev.org/cgtutor/raycasting.html).
+Vectorial 2D DDA raycasting, as featured in lodev's ubiquital reference on the subject (https://lodev.org/cgtutor/raycasting.html).

-As I have a mental block on mathematics and lack culture on the matter as well, I felt the elemental logic of vectors was much more concrete and approachable than the lingo laden angle calculations of some other methods (https://www.youtube.com/watch?v=eOCQfxRQ2pY).
+As I have a mental block on mathematics and lack culture on the matter as well, I felt the elemental logic of vectors much more concrete and approachable than the lingo laden angle calculations of some other methods (https://www.youtube.com/watch?v=eOCQfxRQ2pY).

 ## Implementation ~
+Parsing of the map is done in a 1D array, thanks to some homespun data structures, and my own implementation of a vector data structure in C. Thus, a single malloc is needed for the whole map to be parsed, which makes memory management a breeze, and allows us to greatly benefit from the processor cache.

+The different map tiles are coded by an enum, including the space outside the map.

+Access to the map tiles is solely done through a dedicated function which returns an OUTS enum identifier if we get out of bounds, strictly preventing illegal memory accesses.

+I never did object oriented programming before, but I'm starting to see the appeal through the many structures I had to devise through this project.
+A homespun bottom up, "proto-class" is even found in the array of function pointers used to parse the configuration ".cub" file.
+This array is made from a structure comprising the function pointer necessary to parse some parameter next to a void* ready to hold its retrieved data.

 ## Bonuses ~
 #### Collisions
 Easily implemented thanks to the design choices explained above.
 Also seemed the easiest way to avoid segmentation faults from the get go.

 #### Minimap
-A breeze thanks to the scaling calculations used earlier in the so_long 2D, top down maze game project and a nifty design choice :

-I chose to round the actual position of the camera (a float) to and int thanks to a cast.
+A breeze thanks to the scaling calculations used earlier in the "so_long" project (a 2D, top down maze game) and a nifty design choice : I chose to round the actual position of the camera (a float) to and int thanks to a cast.

-The position of the player is then reduced to the map tile he is currently in, BUT it saved me from additional calculations.
-It is rudimentary, but turns out to be useful for debugging collisions, and super cute as well!
+The position of the player is then reduced to the map tile he is currently in, but it saved me from additional calculations.
+It is certainly rudimentary, but plenty functional to navigate this "game".
+Moreover it turns out to be useful for debugging collisions, and super cute as well!